WordPress Connector FAQs

 What happens when I update a tag or category for an article that is already translated?

-Translated posts will be updated also, but how long this takes will depend on your settings and how many changes have been made.
+Translated posts will be updated also, but how long this take will depend on your settings and how many changes have been made.
 When you make any updates to a post or page that has translations, it is marked as Outdated.
 Depending on your settings, the changes may be uploaded to Smartling automatically, or you may need to request an update manually.

 When the translated post is downloaded to WordPress, it will be rebuilt with updated metadata.